top of page

 Elisee Junior St Preux is a Haitian-American Filmmaker born in Miami, FL.

-A self-taught artist, business professional, and pure cinephile, Elisee is a Season 1 Director of Indeed's Rising Voices partnered with Hillman Grad Productions, a 53rd NAACP Image Awards nominee, a Sundance Ignite Finalist, an HBO Short Film Award recipient at the American Black Film Festival, an NBAF Emerging Artist Horizon Award Finalist, a WEG Feature Film Lab Fellow, and a Netflix "Created By" Fellow where he currently holds a script development deal to pen an original feature film with the studio.
+A self-taught artist, business professional, and pure cinephile, Elisee is a Season 1 Director of Indeed's Rising Voices partnered with Hillman Grad Productions, a 53rd NAACP Image Awards nominee, a Sundance Ignite Finalist, an HBO Short Film Award recipient at the American Black Film Festival, a Year 2 Rideback Rise Circle Inductee, an NBAF Emerging Artist Horizon Award Finalist, a WEG Feature Film Lab Fellow, and a Netflix "Created By" Fellow where he held a script development deal to pen an original feature film with the studio.

 Elisee is the owner of the multimedia company, "À La MODE Films" for Black artists that use the power of storytelling to uplift the Black experience on and off the screen.
 In addition to his creative work, Elisee is an Advisory Council member of the Morehouse Human Rights Film Festival, a brass musician, a community youth mentor, and a mental health advocate.